JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

  * which nodes should be scanned, expressed as the node roles
  * how much storage will be allocated for the results
  * what is the retention policy for the results
- * will the scan run periodically and if yes, how often To display more details about the `ScanSetting` object, run `oc explain scansettings`, similarly you can also let `oc` explain any of the nested objects, e.g.
+ * will the scan run periodically, and if yes, how often To display more details about the `ScanSetting` object, run `oc explain scansettings`, similarly you can also let `oc` explain any of the nested objects, e.g.
 `oc explain scansettings.rawResultStorage`.

-The example above would scan all nodes with role `master` or `worker`, allocate 2Gi of storage for each of master and worker scans and keep the last five full scan results.
+The example above would scan all nodes with role `master` or `worker`, allocate 2Gi of storage for each of the master and worker scans, keeping the last five full scan results.
 In addition, the scan would run at 1:00AM every day.
 The `ScanSetting` object is decoupled from the actual scan definition so that you can share and reuse the same settings for different scans that